Survey says: Big dog breeds more popular than small pups

 Great Dane

-Тhе Great Dаnе is a relaxed and easy-going, but need plenty of exercise.
-They adore human companionship and are happiest spending time with their owners and families.
+Тhе Great Dаnе is relaxed and easy-going but needs plenty of exercise.
+The dogs adore human companionship and are happiest spending time with their owners and families.

 Irish Setter

-The Irish Setter is cheerful, smart, and loyal.
+The Irish Setter is cheerful, intelligent, and loyal.
 They need regular exercise to burn off excess energy and avoid destructive behavior.

 Komondor

-The Komondor is a large, muscular dog, easily recognized for its soft, dense coat, which falls in chord-like curls.
+The Komondor is a large, muscular dog, easily recognized for its soft, dense coat, which falls in cord-like curls.

 Leonberger

 The Leonberger is a St. Bernard and Newfoundland mix.
 These gigantic dogs are known for being playful and gentle.
-But be warned, they are big dogs and typically weigh 90 to 160 pounds.
+But be warned, big dogs typically weigh 90 to 160 pounds.

 Saint Bernard